MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-picking-and-shipping-in-basic-warehousing.md

     John proceeds to pick and ship the sold items.

 ## Picking and Shipping Items
-In the **Inventory Pick** page, you can manage all outbound warehouse activities for a specific source document, such as a sales order.
+On the **Inventory Pick** page, you can manage all outbound warehouse activities for a specific source document, such as a sales order.

 ### To pick and ship items
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Inventory Picks**, and then choose the related link.